 Has the Cliff House reopened yet?

-Not yet, but plans are in place for a 2025 reopening with a new restaurant operator.
+Not yet, but plans are in place for a 2025 reopening with a new restaurant operator selected by the National Park Service.

 Why did the Cliff House close in 2020?

-It closed due to lease disputes with the National Park Service and pandemic-related financial strain.
+It closed due to lease disputes with the National Park Service and pandemic-related financial strain that made continued operation unsustainable.

 What will the new Cliff House offer?

-Expect a modernized restaurant with ocean views, preserving its historic charm.
+Expect a modernized restaurant with ocean views that preserves its historic charm while updating facilities for today’s diners.

 Can I visit the Cliff House site now?

-The site is closed, but you can explore nearby Ocean Beach and Sutro Baths.
+The building itself is closed, but you can explore nearby Ocean Beach and the Sutro Baths ruins to experience the area’s beauty.

 How can I stay updated on the reopening?

-Follow the National Park Service or local news for the latest Cliff House updates.
+Follow the National Park Service or local San Francisco news outlets for the latest Cliff House updates and official announcements.